 Prerequisite: ECO 203 with a C- or higher, or permission.
 An examination of the major theories developed to explain the functioning of the macroeconomy and the determination of national income in a market-oriented system.
-Students successfully completing this course will be able to a) discuss both the long run classical model and macroeconomic growth theory; b) describe various macroeconomic measurement techniques and issues; c) explain the short run Keynesian model; d) discuss the difficulties inherent in macroeconomic policy-making, both monetary and fiscal; and e) understand the role of presidential leadership in economic policy making.
+Students successfully completing this course will be able to 1) discuss both the long run classical model and macroeconomic growth theory; 2) describe various macroeconomic measurement techniques and issues; 3) explain the short run Keynesian model; 4) discuss the difficulties inherent in macroeconomic policymaking, both monetary and fiscal; and 5) understand the role of presidential leadership in economic policy making.